 All participants will initially be placed in a Waiting Room and will be unable to communicate with anyone.
 The Zoom Host will bring all participants into the remote proceeding at the appropriate time.

-For oral arguments before the Board, the respondent, counsel arguing the case and counsel sitting as second chair may participate in the remote proceeding, each person's name and email address must be provided to the Board's Case Managers in advance.
+For oral arguments before the Board, the respondent, counsel arguing the case and counsel sitting as second chair may participate in the remote proceeding, each person's name and email address must be provided to the Board's Case Managers.
 (As in an in-person oral argument, only one person may present argument, the others will not have an opportunity to speak and should have their microphone and camera off for the duration of oral argument.)

-For Hearings, any counsel representing a respondent or Disciplinary Counsel may participate in the remote proceeding, but only one may speak at a time (the others should have their microphone and camera off when not speaking), each person's name and email address must be provided to the Board's Case Managers in advance.
-Those who will be assisting a party, but will not have a speaking role in the matter, should join the meeting but not share their video camera.
+For Hearings, any counsel representing a respondent or Disciplinary Counsel may participate in the remote proceeding, but only one may speak at a time (the others should have their microphone and camera off when not speaking).